puppetlabs-toy-chest/puppetlabs-dsc/README.md

 -------
 Apache License 2.0

 Limitations
 -----------

-- DSC Composite resource not yet supported
+- DSC Composite resources not yet supported and tested.
 - Ensure parameters must have a 'present' and 'absent' valuemap.
+- PScredentials and valuemaps not yet supported